dubeykanishka/DataMining/README.md

 This is original, unpublished data.
 The CSV file contains 1929 rows and 328 columns.
 The first 327 columns contain the features.
 The last column (‘target’) contains the label; 0 for unsatisfiable and 1 for satisfiable.

+I started with KNN and decision tree and checked the accuracy of the models, after then I moved to tune my hyperparameters and did feature reduction.
+Lastly opt Random forest model using pipeline and the accuracy was 99% on Test data.
+For more info, check the code.